PopupViewModel

 Accessor

-Removes promises, features, content, title and location from the Popup.
+Removes all promises, features, content, and title.

 Boolean